emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

     - Examples of everyday activities that influence dopamine levels
     - How these actions affect our feelings and decisions
     - The impact of technology and social media on dopamine levels and related behaviors
-- How To Use Dopamine to Your Advantage
-    - Strategies for naturally regulating and optimizing dopamine levels
-    - Lifestyle, diet, and habits that enhance healthy dopamine function

 - Dopamine-Related Problems
     - Low Baseline: Symptoms and impacts
     - High Baseline: Potential risks and how to manage them